 - Qualifying Miles and passages to Yachtmaster Offshore

-- A fast Track package: from zero to hero
+- A special Fast Track package: from zero to hero

 - Cruising Instructor Training